mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_client_encryption_create_encrypted_collection.rst

 If successful, this function returns a new :symbol:`mongoc_collection_t` object.
 Upon failure, returns ``NULL`` and initializes ``*error`` with an error indicating the reason for failure.
-The returns collection object must be freed by the caller.
+The returned collection object must be freed by the caller.